lsst/rubin_sim/README.md

 * You can check that it is uploaded here: https://lsst.ncsa.illinois.edu/sim-data/rubin_sim_data/
 * Update `bin/rs_download_data` so the `data_dict` function uses your new filename
 * Push and merge the change to `bin/rs_download_data`
-* Probably add a new tag, figure out how to broadcast folks need to update
+* Probably add a new tag.